lammps/lammps/doc/src/Howto_triclinic.rst

 **x** is the vector in the LAMMPS basis.

-There is no requirement that a triclinic box be periodic in any dimension, though it typically should be in at least the 2nd dimension of the tilt (y in xy) if you want to enforce a shift in periodic boundary conditions across that boundary.
+There is no requirement that a triclinic box be periodic in any dimension, though it typically should be in at least the second dimension of the tilt (y in xy) if you want to enforce a shift in periodic boundary conditions across that boundary.
 Some commands that work with triclinic boxes, e.g. the :doc:`fix deform <fix_deform>` and :doc:`fix npt <fix_nh>` commands, require periodicity or non-shrink-wrap